Are You an Accident Waiting to Happen?

 Muscle imbalance refers to the strength and/or flexibility differences between muscle groups that surround, protect and move your joints.
 Not only can muscle imbalance cause pain and limit what you are able to do, but it may lead to an injury, as well.

-Muscle imbalance is often brought about by joint misalignment, and it can also make your poor posture worse.
-It involves a combination of extraordinary amounts of tension or spasms and muscle weakness.
+Muscle imbalance is often brought about by joint misalignment, and it may make poor posture worse.

-Left unchecked, the pattern perpetuates itself – tight muscles get tighter, leading to disengaged, and eventually weak muscles on the other side of that same joint.
+Left unchecked, the pattern perpetuates itself – tight muscles get tighter, leading to disengaged, and even weak muscles on the other side of that same joint.
+Those weak muscles then encourage more tension in the tight muscles.

-If the muscle imbalance we talked about above is present during that initial learning time, then it’s probably going to become part of the way you perform the task once it’s on autopilot.
+If muscle imbalances like the type we talked about above is present during that initial learning time, then they will probably become part of the way you perform the task once it’s on autopilot.

-So you do your familiar movements on auto-pilot over and over, for hours, days, weeks, months and years – until one day — wham!
-That extra strong muscle has gotten so strong that it has completely overtaken the muscles on the other side of that same joint – and you pull something, injure something or simply end up with a terrible muscle spasm.
+So you do your familiar movements on auto-pilot over and over again, until one day — wham!
+That extra strong muscle has gotten so strong that it has completely overtaken the muscles on the other side of that same joint, and you pull something, injure something or simply end up with a terrible muscle spasm.

 Picking up my cat was seemingly my back’s downfall.